 6. The Ankeny City Council voted in Gary Lorenz as the new mayor.
 He fills the seat vacated by Steven Van Oort, who resigned to take his elected post as a Polk County Supervisor.

-5. Christmas came early for some West Des Moines merchants when about 5,000 high school and college students danced – in at least one case literally – through their shops.
+5. Christmas came early for some West Des Moines merchants when about – in at least one case literally – through their shops.

 4. Urbandale Police Officers took 15 children shopping at the Urbandale Super Target for the third annual Shop with a Cop event.
 Each child got to spend $115 for gifts for themselves and family members while feeling safe shopping with a cop.